jaeyk/jaeyk.github.io/index.md

 - *Best Dissertation Award*, Section on Urban and Local Politics, American Political Science Association (2022)
 - *Don T. Nakanishi Award for Distinguished Scholarship and Service in Asian Pacific American Politics*, Western Political Science Association (2020)

-### Software development

-I have developed open-source software that supports data curation.
-Among many such tools, I am most proud of co-developing [MapAgora](https://snfagora.github.io/MapAgora/), an R package that helps collect, process, and combine various data on U.S. nonprofits at scale.

-### Teaching and advising

-I am an award-winning instructor and have taught computational social science in semester-long courses and short workshops.
-I have co-authored articles on [making computational methods accessible to social scientists](https://www.cambridge.org/core/journals/ps-political-science-and-politics/article/abs/teaching-computational-social-science-for-all/66EAB886BCF21C647E2387051D6A9BEF) and advising social science students on data science careers.
-I wrote an open-access textbook for computational methods titled ["Computational Thinking for Social Scientists."](https://jaeyk.github.io/comp_thinking_social_science/)

-### Community building

-I love learning from other people who share similar research interests and building interdisciplinary communities.
-I have developed a large and growing network of [collaborators](https://raw.githubusercontent.com/jaeyk/jaeyk.github.io/gh-pages/coauthors.png) across social sciences and engineering.
-I co-organized [the San Francisco Bay Area partner location](https://sicss.io/2020/bay_area/) of [the Summer Institute in Computational Social Science](https://sicss.io/) (SICSS) in 2020, with a theme of computational social science for social good (co-hosted by UC Berkeley and Stanford), and the SICSS's first partner location in [South Korea](https://sicss.io/2022/korea/) in 2022 (co-hosted by KAIST and KDI School).

-### Open call

-Fellow junior scholars in applied/quantitative/computational social science (broadly construed), if you want to present your research before a mix of academics and practitioners, please sign up using [this form](https://forms.gle/BC5MTG9jgAYsBzoG9).
-I will launch the KDIS Frontiers in Data and Policy Seminar Series in Fall 2022, and we'd love to get to know you and your work.

 ## Peer-reviewed journal articles

 Equal contributions = +